Updated: 2 days ago

 Packages with all paperwork taped to the outside were also intercepted.

-This particular inspector was kind and emailed me questions so that Intentional Growth can be an officially vetted Industrial Hemp Farm allowed to send/receive hemp packages.
+This particular inspector was kind and helped Intentional Growth to become an officially vetted Industrial Hemp Farm, which is now allowed to send/receive hemp packages.

 Packages with any suspicion will continue to intercepted, but the vetted list will allow the package to be quickly re-posted to the receiver.